 Going outside for picnics, hanging out at the beach or walking in the park offers many benefits.
 Being in nature has a unique restorative quality that can trigger mindfulness with minimal effort.

 At Christ Church Grammar School, we place a strong emphasis on mindfulness and personal and spiritual development.
-Download our Building Good Men Magazine to learn how we focus on developing good mental health and wellbeing for boys.
+Click here to learn about how our Wynne Centre for Boys' Health and Wellbeing supports the development of good mental health and wellbeing for boys.